davidgmiguez/OSCAR/README.md

 Please find in ths repository the relevalt programs and scripts used in the mansucript entited "High-throughput three-dimensional characterization of morphogenetic signals during the formation of the vertebrate retina"
 All code is written in julia
 - phantom.ipynb includes teh functions and scripts to generate the digital images uses as groudn thruth to comapre the performance of 3D segmentation solutions.
-- OSCAR.jl includes all necessary functions for OSCAR standalone application.
+- src folder includes all necessary functions for OSCAR standalone application and a test image.

 USAGE
 1. Initialize Julia in your device